manufarez/cadenapp/README.md

 ### Seeding and notifications

-To avoid spending Postmark's e-mail credits, we added a `config.seeding = false` configuration on `application.rb`.
+To avoid spending Mailgun's e-mail credits, we added a `config.seeding = false` configuration on `application.rb`.
 Of course, this means we have to prepend our `seed.rb` file with:

 ```ruby
 Rails.application.config.seeding = true